What is NTFS File System?

 - Privacy is guaranteed by various permissions levels, groups and owners.

 - Files and folders could be encrypted or decrypted in NTFS while writing or reading them.

 - Individual folders or files could be compressed or decompressed easily.

-- NTFS can also complete the failed operation by restoring its state.
-Functionality of self healing is there in NTFS 6.0 that is available with Windows Vista.
+- The NTFS file system can also complete the failed operation by restoring its state.
+The functionality of self-healing is there in NTFS 6.0 that is available with Windows Vista.

-- NTFS has ability to deal large partitions and files successfully.
+- NTFS has the ability to deal with large partitions and files successfully.

-Overall, it could be said that development of NTFS is done keeping in mind all the lows and highs of other file systems such as FAT.
-New capabilities and technologies are taken into account by this, has the ability of privacy control and sharing in environment having multiple users.
+Overall, it could be said that the development of the NTFS file system is done keeping in mind all the lows and highs of other file systems such as FAT.
+New capabilities and technologies are taken into account by this, has the ability of privacy control and sharing an environment having multiple users.